-- Complete the online application which includes a detailed description of the proposed project and proposed output,
+- a complete online application form which includes a detailed description of the proposed project and proposed output and outcomes

 - a detailed description of the proposed project and proposed output,

-Applications are due COB Friday 17 September 2021.
+Applications close COB Thursday 1 September 2022.
 Late applications will not be accepted.

-If you wish to discuss the application process please contact the Rectors Office, UNSW Canberra, by email: firstname.lastname@example.org.
+If you wish to discuss the application process please reach out on: firstname.lastname@example.org.